Legal Issues of Pediatric Bipolar Disorder

 Your child's rights are protected under a variety of federal and state laws, and as the parent of a child with bipolar disorder, you may need to be a strong advocate for your child's rights.
 The sections that follow touch upon the legal issues that families most frequently encounter.

 Families with legal problems are urged to hire a capable local attorney licensed to practice in the state in which the family resides.
-The Balanced Mind Foundation (The Balanced Mind Foundation) is unable to provide you with legal advice and The Balanced Mind Foundation’s attorneys are unable to represent you.
+The Balanced Mind Parent Network (The Balanced Mind Parent Network) is unable to provide you with legal advice and The Balanced Mind Parent Network’s attorneys are unable to represent you.

 The information on this web page is not a substitute for legal advice.
 It is intended to be general in nature.
 The laws of each state are different.The law is always changing.
 The information here may not reflect the latest legal developments.
 NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, IS GIVEN AS TO THE ACCURACY OF THIS INFORMATION.